craftingcity/The-Known-World/Nuclear Washington/Nuclear Washington.md

 July 20th, 2018 was the day the world broke.

 ## Where are we now?
 Thirty-five years have passed since nuclear armageddon swept the world.
+Seattle was hit directly, and at least 4 other warheads were deployed around Washington.
 Nuclear winter made the first dozen years incredibly difficult.
 Nothing grew.
 Everything hurt.

 Things have changed since it passed - not for the better, of course, but for the weirder.
 Things have changed.
 People have changed.
 Nature has changed.
 We're not the top of the food chain anymore.